gruvw/numly/docs/roadmap.md

 - [ ] Add bug report button
 - [ ] Add donate feature
 - [ ] Find an Open Source license for the project
+- [ ] Write a few tests for the app
+    - [ ] Basic end to end tests
+    - [ ] Unit tests for math library
+    - [ ] Unit tests for number formatter / input

 ### Extra